Missa brevis Sancti Joannis de Deo

 The Missa brevis Sancti Joannis de Deo, Hob.
 XXII:7, Novello 8, is a mass in B-flat major by Joseph Haydn.
-The missa brevis (short mass) was written around 1774 for the order of the Barmherzige Brüder (Brothers Hospitallers) in Eisenstadt, whose patron saint was John of God.
-Scored modestly for soprano, four-part mixed choir, two violins, organ and bass, it is known as the Kleine Orgelmesse (Little Organ Mass) due to an extended organ solo in the Benedictus movement.
+The missa brevis (short mass) was written around 1775 for the order of the Barmherzige Brüder (Brothers Hospitallers) in Eisenstadt, whose patron saint was John of God.
+Scored modestly for soprano, four-part mixed choir, two violins, organ and bass, it is known as the Kleine Orgelmesse (Little Organ Mass) due to an extended organ solo in the Benedictus movement which also includes the only featured solo voice - a soprano.

 History

 Haydn composed four or five short masses, depending on the Missa brevis Rorate coeli desuper being composed by him or not.
 The Missa brevis Sancti Joannis de Deo is his last missa brevis.
 All these short masses share a modest orchestra.